Otitis media: Antibiotics

 Use of antibiotics for acute otitis media has benefits and harms.
-As over 82% of acute episodes settle without treatment, about 20 children must be treated to prevent one case of ear pain, 33 children to prevent one perforation, and 11 children to prevent one opposite-side ear infection.
-For every 14 children treated with antibiotics, one child has an episode of vomiting, diarrhea or a rash.
+As over 82% of acute episodes resolve without treatment, about 20 children must be treated to prevent one case of ear pain, 33 children to prevent one perforation, and 11 children to prevent one opposite-side ear infection.
+For every 14 children treated with antibiotics, one child has an episode of vomiting, diarrhea, or a rash.
 Analgesics may relieve pain, if present.
 For people requiring surgery to treat otitis media with effusion, preventive antibiotics may not help reduce the risk of post-surgical complications.

 For bilateral acute otitis media in infants younger than 24 months, there is evidence that the benefits of antibiotics outweigh the harms.
 A 2015 Cochrane review concluded that watchful waiting is the preferred approach for children over six months with non-severe acute otitis media.